DamienDeSousa/scheduledTaskBundle/README.md

 ## Installation

-1. Run de following command to add the bundle to your project as a composer dependency:
+1. Run the following command to add the bundle to your project as a composer dependency:
 `composer require dades/scheduledtask`

 2. Add the bundle to your application kernel: